UltimaHoarder/UltimaScraper/README.md

     Enjoy the free content.

-I'm using Linux OS and somethings not working.
+I'm using Linux OS and something isn't working.

     Script was built on Windows 10.
 If you're using Linux you can still submit an issue and I'll try my best to fix it.